nickthecoder/rapidragdoll/README.md

 However, to get a real feel for the game, you have to see it in action.

-I love to watch the doll's fly gracefully through the air (and also, not so gracefully when the tumble out of control).
+I love to watch the doll's fly gracefully through the air (and also, not so gracefully when they tumble out of control).

 ![Menu](./screenshots/menu.jpeg)